Best Free YouTube Channel Analyzers in 2026 (Tested)

 What to do next

 If you've never run an analyzer on a competitor channel before, pick the simplest tool for your question and try one this week.
-For most creators that's either Social Blade (10 seconds, no signup, public stats) or OneTube's 14-day trial (deeper signal, card required at signup but no charge until day 15, competitor comments included).
+For most creators that's either Social Blade (10 seconds, no signup, public stats) or OneTube's free Spy Mode audit — paste any rival's URL, get the Pulse Report on their audience by email.
+No card, no account needed.

 The cheap part of YouTube analysis is data.
 The expensive part is paying attention to the right signal.
 Free tools are how you find out which signal is worth your time before you pay for more of it.